Celebrity influence in politics: Ideology

 In the United States, celebrities tend to be liberal.
 Some scientists have argued that artistic individuals tend to hold liberal leanings, because liberalism and creativity go hand in hand, whereas conservatives tend to work in business and the military.
 The Friends of Abe was a support group for conservatives in Hollywood.

 Celebrities within ambassadorial programs and organizations

-Various organizations and programs employ the celebrity limelight in order to interect and engage with their fanbase.
+Various organizations and programs employ the celebrity limelight in order to interact and engage with their fanbase.
 UNICEF is a policy organization branching from the United Nations.
 According to the UNICEF website, it utilizes their celebrity ambassadorial program in order to gain public recognition.
 Film, television, sports, and social media stars collaborate to "raise awareness" and "fundraise, advocate, and educate on behalf of UNICEF".
 Alyssa Milano, P!nk, Gigi Hadid, and other influential persons all claim positions within this program and assist its mission statement, this being providing special protection for the children most disadvantaged.
 Although this organization is the most politically present, there are various other examples of organizations and programs utilizing this very format in order to achieve their political goals.